 Another good way to lower the cost of your motorbike insurance is to increase the security of your bike, meaning keeping it in a locked garage or having anti-theft measures in place.
 As the risk of it being stolen is brought down, so is the level of risk and so your premiums may be lower as a result.

 Your motorbike insurance will also gradually get lower over time the longer you ride your bike for.
 As you get older, the price of insurance can drop provided you haven’t had to make any insurance claims – and getting a no-claim bonus can help bring your insurance costs down further.
-Some insurers will take advanced rider qualifications into account as well, as the training can mean that you’re seen as less of a risk on the road, so passing the qualification can also lower your annual insurance cost.
+The best motorbike insurance for young riders will take advanced rider qualifications into account as well, as the training can mean that you’re seen as less of a risk on the road, so passing the qualification can also lower your annual insurance cost.

 Top Motorbike Insurance FAQs: